anukuru/pdsnd_github/README.md

 ### Description
 The project find the basic statistics for a bikeshare company based on three raw data files provided.
 User is asked to give filters for city, month and day and the program calculates satistics such as most popular day for giev filters; most popular start station ; duration etc
+The project also uses pandas and numpy and calendar libraries

 ### Files used
 chicago.csv